-Whether you’re a local keen to see more of the city, or just visiting, London walking tours can be a cheap, sometimes free, way to see interesting and unusual parts.
-Here’s a bunch of well-known, and lesser-known tours for your wanderings.
+Whether you’re a local keen to see more of the city or just visiting, London walking tours can be a cheap, sometimes free way to see interesting and unusual parts.
+From hidden histories to haunted pubs and street art, here’s a bunch of well-known and unusual tours for your wanderings.

 Some tour operators offer ‘pay what you can’ or ‘name your price’ walking tours.
 This is a decent option to take in the more classic London sights when you’ve got limited time.